 Social attributes and opportunities associated with being male and female impact not only relationships between women and men but also opportunities and needs.
 These attributes, opportunities and relationships are socially constructed and are learned through socialization processes.
-They are context/timespecific and changeable.
+They are context/time-specific and changeable.
 Gender determines what is expected, allowed and valued in a woman or a man in a given context.
 Gender is part of the broader socio-cultural context.
-Other important criteria for socio-cultural analysis include class, race, poverty level, ethnic group and ageWomen, girls, men and boys all respond differently to when programs are planned and when category.
+Other important criteria for socio-cultural analysis include class, race, poverty level, ethnic group and age Women, girls, men and boys all respond differently to different situations.

-leadership roles are being apportioned.
 It is worth noting that gender roles change across age and overtime and that power dynamics also change.
 These changes and what they portend must therefore, be considered in planning and in portioning leadership positions.

 Paying attention to gender issues or putting on a gender lens quite simply means recognizing the different needs, capacities and contributions of women, girls, men and boys.
 Ignoring or being blind to these different needs can have serious implications for the survival of a people and can distort development.
 In many communities, women are relegated to the private sphere and are socialised to operate at the domestic level.
-For inclusion in the public domain to happen, special considerations are different situations.
-Evidence indicates that therefore, mandatory.
-Women with disability face gender aspects are often overlooked and invisible double exclusion and must be seen as a special
+For inclusion in the public domain to happen, special considerations are therefore, mandatory2.
+Women with disability face double exclusion and must be seen as a special category.